 Heading west on the Tuscobia State Trail, you’ll encounter varying terrain from thick forest sections to open expanses that cross creeks and streams that are tributaries of the Flambeau River.
 Crossing into Sawyer County, you’ll hit a spur trail running south 40 miles into the Flambeau River State Forest.

-Back on the Tuscobia, the next two little towns are Draper and Loretta where food and fuel are available.
+Back on the Tuscobia, the next two little towns are Draper and Loretta where food is available.
 Here, the old railroad bed on which you ride is ever present – beneath the sod of the trail you can still see the old railroad ties.
 The trail cuts southwest, crossing the Brunet River on its way to Winter.
 Stop to check out the river, known for its musky and trout fishing.
 Food, fuel and lodging are available in Winter.
 You might want to check out the original railroad station downtown to catch a glimpse of the golden age of the railway in northern Wisconsin.

 From Winter, the trail runs west to meet the Chippewa River at Ojibwa.
 Just before reaching town, Ojibwa Park offers 350 acres of heavily wooded land with campsites and electric hookups.
 For those traveling the Tuscobia’s entire 62 miles, this marks the halfway point.
 In Ojibwa, just south of the trail, history buffs might take note of a large white house.
 Once a hotel that was built in the 1870s, it is the oldest standing building in Sawyer County.